 A 35mm negative’s dimensions are as shown in the picture above.
 It’s advisable to scan slides at 3000 DPI (In fact it’s SPI) so that the resulting image will have a 10 megapixels (“MP”) resolution.
 See the numerical example in the FAQ section to understand resolution.
 This gives a good print upto 13″ x 9″.

-Answer is the side where there is photographic emulsion.
+The answer is the side where there is a photographic emulsion.
 The shining on this side would be lesser.
-However this is a crude and longer way of figuring out.
-Best is to follow the number scheme while scanning so that the number is visible and this is the opposite side of the photographic emulsion.
+However, this is a crude and longer way of figuring it out.
+The best is to follow the numbering scheme while scanning so that the number is visible and this is the opposite side of the photographic emulsion.

-Yes, we do on scan those on case to case basis.
-Please contact us if you have negatives bigger than 35mm size.
+Yes, we do scan those on case to case basis.
+Please contact us if you have negatives bigger than 35mm in size.
 You will not see the prices for medium and large format negatives listed on our price page as these are not common.
-Based on the quantity, color or B/w and condition we charge for the medium and large formats.
-Generally for black & white medium format negatives, there would be a number of scratches that affect and which needs to be removed manually.
+Based on the quantity, color, or B/w, and condition we charge for the medium and large formats.
+Generally, for black & white medium format negatives, there would be a number of scratches that affect and which need to be removed manually.

-It’s not possible to accommodate selective scanning from a negative strip at this point of time.
-For Photos it’s a possibility.
+It’s not possible to accommodate selective scanning from a negative strip at this point in time.
+For Photos, it’s a possibility.
 Either selectively the photos can be removed or can be marked in the album.
-However for negative strips we will be scanning the whole thing.
+However, for negative strips, we will be scanning the whole thing.